ballerina-platform/ballerina-distribution/examples/persist-update/persist_update.md

 #### Use the generated client API

-Using the generated client API, you can update the record in the datastore with the `put` resource method.
+Using the generated client API, you can update the record in the data store with the `put` resource method.

 ::: code persist_update.bal :::